 Summary

-The S&P 500 is up about 50% from bear-market lows of 3577 on October 12, 2022.
-The index surpassed the 20%-gain mark in June and, according to one long-held theory, is now in a bull market.
-Even on the more-stringent definition of a bull market (that stocks must reach a new all-time high before a bull market begins) a new bull has started, as the S&P 500 has now topped the old 1/3/2022 high of 4796.
-Certainly, there were some wobbly steps back in August, September, and October, when the index sold off 2.1%, 5.0%, and 4.0%, respectively, due to high inflation and high interest rates.
-And this past April, stocks pulled back 5.0% on Fed fears.
-But the market seems to have settled as the economy continues to grow and the latest inflation data has cooled.
+The S&P 500 is up more than 50% from its bear-market lows of 3577 on October 12, 2022.
+The index surpassed the 20%-gain mark back in June 2023, and, according to one long-held theory, is now in a bull market.
+Even on the more stringent definition of a bull market — that stocks must reach a new all-time high before a bull market begins — a new one has started, as the S&P 500 topped the old 1/3/2022 high of 4796.
+There were some wobbly steps back in August, September, and October 2023, when the index sold off 2.1%, 5.0% and 4.0%, respectively, due to high inflation and high interest rates.
+But the market seems to have settled down as the economy continues to grow and inflation declines.
 What can investors expect going forward from a bull market?
-We studied the 13 bull markets since the end of World War II.
+We have studied the 13 bull markets since the end of World War II.
 On average, the S&P 500 gained 164% during these 13 periods, which averaged 57 months in duration.
-We also note that recent bull markets have generated higher returns over longer periods of time.
+We also note that the recent bull markets have generated higher returns over longer periods.
 On average, the five bull markets since 1980 have seen stocks advance about 240% over a period of 70 months.
 And the bull market prior to the pandemic carried on for 11 years, during which stocks rose 500%.
-It is wo
+It is worth pointing out

 Upgrade to begin using premium research reports and get so much more.